aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

 **IMPORTANT** This new API Endpoint URL does NOT have `/prod/` at the end.

+TODO: UPDATE YOUR C9 envrionment before running "npm run build" ****
+- C9 has node.js installed.
+- We need to use v8.12.
+Before running "npm install"
+- run the following: `nvm use lts/carbon`
+- run `node --version` and make sure output is v8.12.0
+- NOTE: not sure how to persist this update when C9 environment is restarted.

+TODO END

 Ensure you run `npm run build` from the *2_UI* directory, and then upload the */dist* contents to the S3 bucket using the same *aws s3* command you used in the second module.